-GitHub SMS notifications using Twilio · Cloudflare Workers docs
+GitHub SMS notifications using Twilio

 zone_id = ""

-Sending a Text with Twilio
+Sending a text with Twilio

-Finally, we will send a text message to you about your repo activity using Twilio.
-You’ll need a Twilio account and number to send texts so follow this guide to get setup.
-FYI, Twilio has this pretty awesome game where you can learn how to use their platform and get some free credits while you are at it.
+You will send a text message to you about your repository activity using Twilio.
+You need a Twilio account and a phone number that can receive text messages.
+Refer to the Twilio guide to get set up.
+(If you are new to Twilio, they have an interactive game where you can learn how to use their platform and get some free credits for beginners to the service.)

-Then, we can create a helper function to send text messages for us by sending a post request to the Twilio API endpoint.
-Refer to the Twilio reference here to learn more about this endpoint.
+You can then create a helper function to send text messages by sending a

+POST request to the Twilio API endpoint.
+Refer to the Twilio reference to learn more about this endpoint.

-We construct our headers and body in the format shown in the Twilio reference page.
+Construct your headers and body in the format shown in the Twilio reference page.
 Change the

-from value to your Twilio Phone number.
+from value to your Twilio phone number.

 index.js - sendText()

-let token = btoa(ACCOUNT_SID + ":" + AUTH_TOKEN)
+let token = btoa(ACCOUNT_SID + ':' + AUTH_TOKEN);

 }

-To make this work, we need to set some secrets to hide your
+To make this work, you need to set some secrets to hide your

 ACCOUNT_SID and